discord-net/Discord.Net/docs/guides/other_libs/serilog.md

 ---
 uid: Guides.OtherLibs.Serilog
-title: Configuring Serilog
+title: Serilog
 ---

 # Configuring serilog

 ## Prerequisites

-- A basic working bot with a logging method as described in [Creating your first bot]: xref:Guides.GettingStarted.FirstBot#creating-a-discord-client
+- A basic working bot with a logging method as described in [Creating your first bot](xref:Guides.GettingStarted.FirstBot)

 ## Installing the Serilog package